Accrued Revenue: A Practical Guide for SaaS Companies

 Plus, it can also generate reports and alerts to help you stay on top of your accrued revenue balances and outstanding invoices.
 Automation can save time, reduce errors, and provide real-time visibility into your revenue and cash flow.

-Accrued Revenue vs. Other Revenues
+Accrued Revenue vs. Other Revenue Types

 You record accrued revenue when you’ve earned the revenue but haven’t billed the customer or received payment yet.
 However, accrued revenue is just one type of revenue that your company might record.
 Here are some key differences between accrued revenue and other common types of revenue.